Bake Play Smile

 RECIPE NOTES & TIPS

-• Freezing - place the cooled pudding and sauce into separate airtight containers and freeze for up to 3 months.
-Thaw overnight in the fridge or at room temperature before reheating and serving.
+• Freezing – freeze pudding and sauce separately for up to 3 months.
+Thaw overnight before reheating.

 Nutrition